datatrans/docs.pci-proxy.com/inline-payment-frames/styling.md

 ## Setting up payment methods

 By default all credit cards available in your merchant setup will be accepted.
-Use the `paymentMethods` option if there's a need to accept only a subset of card types.
+Use the `paymentMethods` option if there's a need to accept only a subset of card `types`.

 ```js
 Inline.initTokenize(